 The Style Council released Shout To The Top in 1984.
-I bought a copy of the 7 – with silver “injected” labels.
+I bought a 7 – with silver “injected” labels.
 I`d been a big fan of The Jam – and similarly, what Weller did next.
 It was impossible not to be taken by Paul’s fire back then.
 A working class hero with head and heart fixed on convincing the country’s dead-end kids that they were alright, Weller was a man incensed, driven near insane by inane tabloid headlines, and public ignorance and apathy.
 Practically on his knees testifying, pleading, begging for revolution and resistance.
-With orchestral strings and racing piano, set to a northern soul tempo, to say the song`s stirring is, for sure, an understatement.
+With orchestral strings and racing piano, set to a northern soul tempo, to say the song`s stirring is a definite understatement.

 “When you’re knocked on your back, and your life’s a flop,

 And when you’re down on the bottom, there’s nothing else but to shout to the top”

 was a call, a secular prayer, of encouragement to and for the disaffected youth of Thatcher’s Britain.
 A repeat-until-you’re-hoarse chorus of don’t fucking give up, with the “WE`RE gonna” – i.e. together – being key.